-We purchase several key components and finished products from sole or limited sources, and we are increasingly dependent on contract manufacturers for our hardware products.
+We purchase several key components and finished products from limited sources, and we are increasingly dependent on contract manufacturers for our hardware products.

-Many components, subassemblies and modules necessary for the manufacture or integration of our hardware products are obtained from a sole supplier or a limited group of suppliers.
+Many components, subassemblies and modules necessary for the manufacture or integration of our hardware products are obtained from a limited group of suppliers.
 Our reliance on sole or limited suppliers, particularly foreign suppliers, and our reliance on subcontractors involves several risks, including a potential inability to obtain an adequate supply of required components, subassemblies or modules and limited control over pricing, quality and timely delivery of components, subassemblies or modules.
 Although we have been successful in the past, replacing suppliers may be difficult and it is possible it could result in an inability or delay in producing designated hardware products.
 Substantial delays could have a material adverse impact on our business.

 Managing our supplier and contractor relationships is particularly difficult during time periods in which we introduce new products and during time periods in which demand for our products is increasing, especially if demand increases more quickly than we expect.
+We also have extended support contracts with these suppliers and are dependent on their ability to perform over a period of years.